vishapoberon/compiler/ReadMe.md

 implementation of the Oberon-2 language and libraries for use on conventional operating systems such as Linux, BSD, Android, Mac and Windows.

-Vishap's Oberon Compiler (voc) uses a C backend (gcc, clang or msc) to compile Oberon programs under Unix, Mac or Windows.
+Vishap's Oberon Compiler (voc) uses a C backend (gcc, clang, tcc or msc) to compile Oberon programs under Unix, Mac or Windows.
 Vishap Oberon includes libraries from the Ulm, oo2c and Ofront Oberon compilers, as well as default libraries complying with the Oakwood Guidelines for Oberon-2 compilers.